syncfusion-content/xamarin-docs/Xamarin/DataGrid/Selection.md

  * [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanging_EV.html): This event is raised while selecting a row or cell at the execution time before the row or cell is selected.
 So it allows canceling the selection action by setting the `Cancel` property of `GridSelectionChangingEventArgs`.
  * [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionChanged_EV.html): This event is raised after a row or cell is selected.

-These two events are triggered with 'GridSelectionChangingEventArgs' and [GridSelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionChangedEventArgs.html) that contain the following properties:
+These two events are triggered with `GridSelectionChangingEventArgs` and [GridSelectionChangedEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionChangedEventArgs.html) that contain the following properties:

  * AddedItems: Gets collection of the underlying data objects added for selection.
  * RemovedItems: Gets collection of the underlying data objects removed from selection.